DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Results

 These findings reinforce the conclusion that BN layers are highly sensitive to domain shifts, consistent with our previous experiments.
-DoSReMC, especially when combined with DAT, proves to be an effective strategy for mitigating such shifts and improving model generalizability.
+DoSReMC, especially when combined with DAT, proves to be an effective strategy for mitigating such shifts and improving model generalizability, while also enabling faster and more computationally efficient gradient updates.

 Nonetheless, convolutional layers also contribute meaningfully to in-domain performance.
-While DoSReMC+DAT improved generalization across domains, it does not fully match the results of full or partial fine-tuning on the HCTP dataset, suggesting that adapting the convolutional filters remains important for maximizing in-domain performance.
+While DoSReMC+DAT improved generalization across domains, it does not fully match the results of full or partial fine-tuning $\model{HCTP(BNFC)}{tr}$ on the HCTP dataset, suggesting that adapting the convolutional filters remains important for maximizing in-domain performance.